 The energy industry is undergoing enormous change.

-In recent years, the cost of batteries, wind and solar generation have declined, making them among the least-cost energy sources available.
-At the same time, there continue to be substantial hurdles to integrating these resources into the electric grid in an efficient, cost-effective way.
-Dispatchable, flexible fossil fuel resources face tighter and tighter constraints, and transmission availability is anticipated to be a key limitation as new renewable generation is added to the grid to meet increasing demand.
+In recent years, the cost of batteries, wind, and solar generation have declined, making them among the least-cost energy sources available.
+But substantial hurdles remain in integrating these resources into the electric grid in an efficient, cost-effective way.
+Dispatchable, flexible fossil fuel resources face tighter and tighter constraints, with few zero-carbon options to replace their reliable contribution to the grid.
+Meanwhile, transmission availability will likely be a key limitation as new renewable generation is added to the grid.

-To navigate this volatile energy landscape, EWEB’s 2022 Integrated Resource Plan forecasts EWEB’s energy demands and examines a variety of energy resources that may fit those future needs.
-As EWEB’s current contracts expire over the next two to eight years, EWEB will need to decide how to procure the energy that we serve to our customers.
+To navigate this volatile energy landscape, EWEB’s 2023 Integrated Resource Plan forecasts EWEB’s energy demand 20 years into the future and examines a variety of energy resources that may fit those future needs.
+As EWEB’s current contracts expire over the next two to eight years, we will need to decide how to procure the energy that we serve to our customers.

-EWEB’s energy load will grow.
-In the past few decades, EWEB’s energy load has remained flat, despite population growth.
+Energy demand will rise.
+Over the past few decades, EWEB’s energy demand has remained flat, despite population growth.
 We expect this trend to change.
 Electrification is happening.
 Massive investments in electric vehicles and electric heating and cooling will add more demand to the grid.
+Industrial loads may also prompt increases in demand.
 It’s not a question of if, but rather how much and how soon.

 Legacy hydropower is a good fit.
 EWEB has relied on hydropower from the Bonneville Power Administration (BPA) and our own projects for many decades, and for good reason.
 It’s a cheap, carbon- free resource that can be dispatched at a moment’s notice to meet our customer’s demand.
-We will start evaluating BPA’s 2028 product options in our next IRP, which we plan to publish in 2024.
-We will also test the sensitivity of hydro to climate changes and further fish and wildlife-driven operational constraints.
+We will start evaluating BPA’s 2028 product options in our next IRP, which we plan to publish in 2025.

-Wind and batteries offer a possible viable path forward.
-The reference case suggests that EWEB pursue a buildout of batteries, paired with new wind resources.
+Wind and batteries offer one viable path forward.
+The reference case suggests that EWEB pursue a large buildout of batteries, paired with new wind resources.
 This makes sense.
 In the greater Northwest, wind is an abundant renewable resource that generally produces power during the same seasons we have peak needs.
 And utility-scale batteries will help smooth gaps in that power generation.

-We encourage you to read the report and tell us what you think.
-We are looking forward to charting our path to a future of clean, reliable and affordable energy.
+The IRP process is iterative, and we will continue sharing results with our community as produce them, so we can all learn together and collaborate.
+We encourage you to read this 2023 report and tell us what you think.
+Because only together can we chart our path to a future of clean, reliable, and affordable energy.

 CEO & General Manager

-We've published an initial public draft of the 2022 IRP, but the analysis process is ongoing.
-We have lots more questions we want to answer about Eugene's energy future, and we're sure you do, too.
+We've published 2023 IRP, but the analysis process is ongoing since we will be publishing an updated IRP every two years.
+We have lots more questions we want to answer about Eugene's energy future in the years ahead, and we're sure you do, too.
 We want to hear from you!
 Please submit your questions and comments here.

 Stay informed via email!
 Sign up to recieve periodic updates here.

-We're also taking our initial results on the road for more tailored presentations and dialogues.
+We're also available to share our results during more tailored presentations and dialogues.
 Does your group, organization or association want to schedule a presentation or meeting?
-To learn more, reach out to Aaron Orlowski at firstname.lastname@example.org.
+To learn more, reach out to Aaron Orlowski at email@example.com.

 News media coverage: